 Paul Klee (1879-1940) was born in Switzerland but spent significant periods in Germany.
 He taught at the influential Bauhaus School and was involved in a variety of defining art movements in the early 20th century.
 The “Paul Klee Notebooks” are considered to be extremely valuable works regarding color theory.

-He is considered to be both a Cubist artist and an Expressionist artist and can be described as one of the most influential Swiss artists of the 20th century.
+He is considered to be both a Cubist artist and an Expressionist artist and can be described as one of the most influential Swiss artists of the 20th century who left behind an amazing legacy.
 A museum in his honor was established near the Swiss capital of Bern called the “Zentrum Paul Klee.”
 This amazing building was designed by renowned architect Renzo Piano, best known for his work at the Centre Pompidou in Paris.

 5. Alberto Giacometti